 - 12-volt electrical wires

-The Remco RV pump connects with wing nuts in either a barb, straight, or elbow fittings.
+The Remco RV pump connects with either a barb, straight, or elbow fittings.
 Others use a fitting called a quad port with a couple of O-rings on the bottom that plug into the pump and lock it in place.
 Quad ports are available in a variety of thread types.
 RV water pumps come with a pigtail wiring that may plug into your RV's existing system or bare wire.